NikhilNarayana/Melee-YouTube-Uploader/README.md

 Also multiple tags about Melee and the players are added by the program so don't add any related to those in this field.

 #### Description
 Additional text can be added to the description here, it will go between the bracket link and the credit text.
+If you would like to put the bracket link in a different spot, don't input anything in `Bracket Link` and instead insert your format in `Description`.

 #### Submit
 The submit button does a lot, it adds submission to queue, clears fields in match values that aren't generally needed for consecutive matches, and prevents you from adding submissions that don't meet the minimum criteria.